Expire0/Docker_files/kubernetes/minikube_install_issues.md

 Once I was able to resolve Error #1.
 I moved on to trying to run minikube with the kvm driver.So i thought this would be possible on a remote cloud server.
 I was completed wrong in regards to this AWS server I was using.
 I followed the instructions at https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver and in the end received the error message.
 I finally figured out that I needed to start libvirtd with systemctl .
 It would have been nice to have this documented somewhere and i plan on doing a pull request to make it so.

 Thoughts: So you thought i was able to overcome Error #2, nope.
 The issue with this error is that I could not run minikube with the kvm driver because virtualiation was not enabled at the host level.
-So I found that I needed to use the none driver instead "minikube start --vm-driver none"
+So I found that I needed to use the none driver instead `minikube start --vm-driver none`

 ***Error #3***
 Application conflicts